MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-The `compare` member functions compare either all or part of the parameter and operand strings depending on which in used.
+The `compare` member functions compare either all, or part, of the parameter and operand strings depending on which in used.

 The comparison is case-sensitive.